peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 #### Workflow 3: Update an Experiment

 This workflow allows you to re-run the data processing and analysis stages on an existing experiment without repeating expensive LLM calls.
 The `update_experiment.ps1` wrapper calls `experiment_manager.py` with the `--reprocess` flag.
 It first performs an audit.
 If the experiment has analysis errors, it proceeds to update it.
 If the experiment is already `VALIDATED`, it will prompt for user confirmation before forcing a full reprocessing.
-This action regenerates the primary report (`replication_report.txt`) for each run and performs a full re-aggregation, ensuring all summary files are brought up to date.
+The reprocessing is a two-step action: first, `orchestrate_replication.py --reprocess` is called on each individual run to regenerate its `replication_report.txt`; second, `experiment_aggregator.py` is called to perform a full re-aggregation, ensuring all top-level summary files are brought up to date.

 <div align="center">
   <p>Workflow 3: Update an Experiment.
 Re-runs the data processing and analysis stages on an existing experiment.</p>